solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 Now let’s create some amount of tokens in the associated token account, mint subcommand can help you do it.
-With the token mint account address being a unique token ID and amount being the number of tokens.
+With the token mint account address being a unique token ID, and amount being the number of tokens.
 This will output the amount of tokens, token mint address, and recipient ATA.

 ```bash